Roadmap to optimal dog health: Navigate from A to Z with confidence

 Some of the more common ones include:

-Arthritis: Arthritis is a condition that causes pain and stiffness in the joints.
-It is a common chronic condition in dogs, especially older dogs.
+Arthritis: Arthritis causes joint pain and stiffness.
+It is common in dogs, especially older dogs.
 Many different treatments are available for arthritis, including medication, physical therapy, and weight management.

 Diabetes: Diabetes is when the body does not produce enough insulin or cannot use insulin properly.
 Insulin is needed to regulate blood sugar levels.
 Dogs with diabetes require lifelong treatment with insulin injections or oral medications.

-Kidney disease: Kidney disease occurs when the kidneys cannot function properly.
+Kidney disease: It occurs when the kidneys cannot function properly.
 It can lead to kidney failure, which is fatal if not treated promptly.
 Treatment for kidney disease may include medication, special diets, and fluid therapy.

 Coat and skin